 And then you turn around, and it's not bad enough that they're in the tank, totally corrupt for Hillary Clinton.

-They go out of their way to launch I think the most amazing project we've seen, maybe since J. Edgar Hoover was wiretapping Martin Luther King Jr.
+They go out of their way to launch, I think, the most amazing project we've seen maybe since J. Edgar Hoover was wiretapping Martin Luther King Jr.

-I mean, you have this run amok top people, and and and we were discussing this today at Gangers Productions uh because we were sorting out Andy McCarthy's brilliant new column on the New York Times story today, and everything that's involved here.
+And we were discussing this today at Gamers Productions because we were sorting out Andy McCarthy's brilliant new column on the New York Times story today and everything that's involved here.

-This this you couldn't have had this level of activity without Obama and the Obama White House being involved.
+You couldn't have had this level of activity without Obama and the Obama White House being involved.

-Uh everything we know about how they ran things, they had an iron grip.
+Everything we know about how they ran things, they had an iron grip.

 They had people who were frightened of them and loyal to them.